-EADA Participant Data Manipulation.
 Some schools have gotten into the habit of focusing on numbers they are required to submit under the Equity in Athletics Disclosure Act and manipulating those numbers rather than achieving actual gender equity.
-Incredibly, there are some schools who count male practice players used for women's teams as female participants.
-Other schools manipulate their rosters around the date of their first competition, which is the date on which participants are supposed to be counted.
-For example, they may have 18 female athletes (underrepresented sex) show up for practice at the beginning of the season, but they do not remove them from the roster after they quit, or are not selected for the team or even when they cease participation prior to the first competition.
-Or, they intentionally keep them on the team until after the first competition and then cut them to produce a more manageable roster size of actual participants.
+In doing so, they manipulate their rosters around the date of their first competition.
+For example, they may have 18 female athletes (underrepresented sex) show up for practice at the beginning of the season, but they do not remove them from the roster after they quit, are not selected for the team, or even when they cease participation prior to the first competition.
+Or, they intentionally keep them on the team until after the first competition and then cut them to produce a more manageable actual rather than reported roster size of actual participants.
 In both cases, the EADA female participation number is artificially manipulated to produce more participants than actually participate because the institution intentionally misuses the "first date of competition" instructions for determining number of participants to be reported.

-Conversely, some schools drop men (the overrepresented sex) from the sport roster prior to the date of their first competition so that they do not count them on the EADA and then add them back to the roster after the date of their first competition.
+Conversely, some schools drop men (the overrepresented sex) from the sport roster prior to the date of their first competition so that they do not count them on the EADA submission and then add them back to the roster after the date of their first competition.
 Alternatively, they intentionally keep male athletes out of the first game and do not add them to the team roster until the next day.
 There is no athletic purpose for doing so.
 Schools do it to make their numbers look better.

-When schools count male and female athletes differently in these ways, they breach the purpose and intent of Title IX and, by definition, they discriminate on the basis of sex.
+When schools count male and female athletes differently in this way, they breach the purpose and intent of Title IX and, by definition, they discriminate on the basis of sex.
 They do so to avoid adding new women's sports and, in so doing, they artificially limit women's athletic participation opportunities.
 This is the essence of sex discrimination and the problem that Title IX was intended to fix.